kevinvongmany/bonkybot/README.md

 ## Troubleshooting

 While bonkybot is running, click **Open config and log folder** to open the config folder for bonkybot.
 Archive this folder into a .zip using 7z or Windows zip and send these to @bonksolid on Discord if you need further assistance.

+# Contributions
+This bot is open source and contributions are welcome.
+Please fork the repository and create a pull request with your changes.
+If you have any suggestions or feature requests, please create an issue on the repository.

+## Credits

+Thanks to the following people for their contributions and testing to support this project:

+### Twitch chatters
+* baconater250
+* e1sieq
+* lolffy_
+* mc1arence
+* haminator100